mikerochip/addressables-training-manual/README.md

 ## 1. Scale up your project's workflow

 You can use Addressables purely for improving workflow on your project.
 Because Addressables decouples assets from code, your project will benefit from being more organized and having builds that are easier to reason about.
 If this is the only use case you care about, then pretty much all you need to know is that you'll want to copy/paste your Local fields into your Remote fields in your Addressables profiles.
-Doing that will make all of your build artifacts human readable, but will also restrict you to loading content bundled into your builds (no server-side content, have to upload new builds to get new content to users).
+You won't be able to download anything from a server this way, but at least your build output will make more sense than having everything in Resources or in Scenes.

 ## 2. Deploy OTA content to reduce app store build size